gshunc/react-aura-page/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-This portion of the project written by George Harris, 2024.
+This portion of the project was written by George Harris, 2024.

+TODO: Fix date being undefined and breaking things when using datepicker.
+Find a time with data and test things.
+Try to avoid prop tunneling.